Skip to content

 Precision Installation

 Once the seal design best for the application is selected, precision installation follows.
 Many seal failures occur because the personnel incorrectly installed the seal.
 If installing a component seal, an experienced technician should be the installer.
 Cartridge seals are simpler to install, but errors still occur.
 Follow the manufacturer’s instructions carefully.
-If external barrier fluid will be used, ensure that the environmental controls are set up correctly.
-Correct setup allows for the proper pressure of the barrier fluid into the stuffing box and adequate cooling of the fluid.
+If external barrier fluid is used, ensure the environmental controls are set up correctly.
+The correct setup allows for the proper pressure of the barrier fluid into the stuffing box and adequate cooling of the fluid.

 Many steps are required to carry out precision installation.
-The major steps for most cartridge mechanical seals are:
+The most significant steps for most cartridge mechanical seals are:

 • Shaft and sleeve inspections to ensure that no deep scratches, sharp edges, or burrs are on the equipment